 If your partner still says no to using condoms after you’ve made it clear that it’s very important to you, you have an important decision to make.
 Ask yourself if you’re willing to take the risks that unprotected sex involves, and think long and hard about whether you really want to be with someone who doesn’t respect what is really important to you.

-- Male condoms are the best method to lessen the chance of getting STIs.
+- Male condoms are the best method to decrease the chance of getting STIs.

 - To prevent pregnancy, use condoms with another form of contraception.

-The male condom is a sheath (or covering) worn over the penis during sexual activity.
+The male condom is a sheath (covering) worn over the penis during sexual activity.
 It prevents pregnancy by acting as a barrier, preventing semen from entering the vagina so the sperm can’t reach a female’s “egg”.
-Condoms also lessen the chances of getting a sexually transmitted infection (STI) by acting as a barrier, preventing organisms that carry STIs to pass from one partner to another.
-Using condoms also allows guys to have an active part in preventing pregnancy.
+Condoms also decrease the chances of getting a sexually transmitted infection (STI) by acting as a barrier, preventing infections (bacteria and viruses) from passing from one partner to another.
+Using condoms also allows guys to be active in preventing pregnancy.

 Are there different kinds of condoms?

-Yes; condoms come in different sizes, styles, and shapes, and have different features.
+Yes; condoms come in different sizes, styles, and shapes.
 Condoms can be made out of latex, polyurethane, or “lambskin” (also called natural).
 Condoms may be lubricated or unlubricated.
 Some condoms used to contain spermicides (chemicals to kill sperm), but most don’t.
 It’s best to use condoms without spermicide.

 Even though guys are the ones who wear male condoms, you can always keep some on hand if you’re in a sexual relationship.
 Then you’ll have contraception available, and you can always practice safe sex.

 How can I talk with my partner about condoms?